 One of the big executive functioning skills is the ability to self-monitor oneself.
-Self-monitoring plays into one’s ability to notice what is happening in the world around us and what is happening in our own body.
+Self-monitoring strategies play a part in the ability to notice what is happening in the world around us and what is happening in our own body.
 The ability to “check” oneself and monitor actions, behaviors, and thoughts as they happen play into our ability to problem solve.
 Use the tips below to help kids learn how to self-monitor and problem solve.
 These self-monitoring strategies for kids are applicable in the classroom, home, sports field, or in social situations.

 Related read: Here are more executive functioning resources to fill your therapy toolbox!